jrie/kisslib/README.md

 * ~~Add a switch of what columns to search in using the search bar~~
 * ~~Make the columns reorderable and save there state on exit - in addition with an option to reset the column order to default~~ Column order can be reset in "View" > "Reset column order"
 * Save the application window size on exit and restore it on startup
+* Use threading for read out routines to keep the UI responsive and remove requirement of gtk_main_iteration_do of GTK
 * your feedback and feature suggestions! (please open an issue or contact me by email)